athishare/devportal/introduction/getting-started.rst

 2. Construct the required JWT payload.
 3. Sign token according to JWS specifications.

 .. tip:: Take into account that iSHARE compliant JWT is going be used almost everywhere.
-Make sure that the code you write could be easily extendeded according to specific JWT payload requirements.
+Make sure that the code you write could be easily extended according to specific JWT payload requirements.

 Get an OAuth 2.0 Access Token
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~